Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

-Email directly the best spirit guides, intuitives, psychic training specialists, and psychic detectives after first checking their stats!
-This November 2013 Shalquest G&P Inquiry Institute list showcases the top 50 leading TV, Facebook, and YouTube lost person psychics and missing person psychic detectives, clairvoyants, mediums, police psychics, psychic investigative trainers, and missing and lost children psychic investigators.
-Please remember many "psychic detectives" often use as many as 20 alternative names and rarely their own unless it is also trademarked or listed as their official business name.
-Though you may not have heard of some of the names listed below they actually include near 85% of the "top 50" global paranormal psychics.
+This April 2014 G&P Inquiry Institute list showcases the top 50 leading mediums / clairvoyants, and missing person psychic detectives (police psychics), and psychic investigative trainers worldwide.
+Please remember many "psychic detectives" often use many alternative names and sometimes not their own unless it is also trademarked or listed as their official business name.
+Though you may not have heard of some of the names listed below they actually include many of the "top 50" global paranormal psychics.
 Because multiple psychic names are sometimes just one person the listings below do not always reflect the best psychics in order, as sometimes the ranking may reflect a lack of credible paranormal ability.
 Please read the information that follows the name for clarity.

-Unfortunately between 2010 and 2013 across the world several dozen persons were found as providing delusional claims or apparently faking their business abilities.
+Unfortunately between 2010 and 2014 across the world several dozen persons were found as providing delusional claims or apparently faking their psychic abilities.
 But not all.

 We also found several psychic mediums promoting themselves via web sites and e-mail across search engines like Google, Bing, Yahoo, AOL and on Facebook and YouTube, but using actors or actresses pretending to be crime detectives to support them.
 So be aware that many endorsements by "police" and "investigative" personnel are unfortunately misleading.

-Wales based intuitive who operated under several business names and moved to Canada in 2008.
+Wales based intuitive who operated under several business names and after living in Canada since 2008 has now moved to Spain.
 He was very well regarded in providing "highly accurate" psychic readings from 2000-2011.
 He had a private detective license (actually easily obtainable usually by simply filling out a form), and his psychic readings were reported by one police officer as "the real thing and absolutely credible."
 But in early 2011 he admitted faking his "readings" including those before police along with a "hidden" team member who rapidly provided him details about the discussion in the room using a concealed body microphone to listen in and a wireless earpiece to provide him with information from computer records.
-Lampette admitted to his fraud just minutes after a senior officer in the U.S. who was not aware of the on-going investigation in Canada and was filmed by a TV station saying Lampete's abilities were "no longer being questioned as real" and his staff was prepared to use him.
-Lampete was earning a reported $2 million when discovered by a local off-duty officer who recognized one of Lampete's associates as a former convicted fraud artist and uncovered the deception after intercepting relayed transmissions between the two.

 4. Meirong Jiayi Lu